Jieyusz/Jieyusz.github.io/_pages/cv.md

 Research experiences
 ======
+* **Abstract State Representations in the Frontal Cortex: A Comparison between Mice and Humans**
+  * Dec.
+2023 - Feb.
+2025
+  * Independent project collaborated with Hristos Courellis, Caltech

 * **Mice in Manhattan: Efficient Exploration and Automated Theory Testing in a Rapidly Reconfigurable Maze**
   * Dec.
 2021 - Present
   * Supervisor: Markus Meister, Biaggini Professor of Biological Sciences, Caltech